Optimal estimation for regression discontinuity design with binary outcomes: Introduction

-We also propose confidence intervals that have correct coverage in finite samples uniformly over the Lipschitz class.
-We construct the confidence intervals by inverting one-sided or two-sided uniformly valid tests that use a linear estimator as a test statistic.
-To construct a uniformly valid test, we propose a simulation-based approximation to the distribution of the test statistic by drawing samples from a multivariate Bernoulli distribution satisfying the null restriction.
+We also propose confidence intervals with correct coverage in finite samples uniformly over the Lipschitz class.
+We construct confidence intervals by inverting one- or two-sided uniformly valid tests that use a linear estimator as the test statistic.
+To construct a uniformly valid test, we propose a simulation-based approximation to the distribution of the test statistic by drawing samples from a multivariate Bernoulli distribution that satisfies the null restriction.
 We then numerically optimize the critical value so that the worst-case rejection probability is equal to or smaller than the significance level.
-A computational challenge with this approach is the calculation of the worst-case rejection probability, which involves an optimization over an $(n+1)$-dimensional parameter.
-We overcome this challenge by deriving a simple characterization of the worst-case rejection probability under the Lipschitz continuity, which significantly reduces the computational burden.
+A computational challenge with this approach is the calculation of the worst-case rejection probability, which involves the optimization of an $(n+1)$-dimensional parameter.
+We overcome this challenge by deriving a simple characterization of the worst-case rejection probability under Lipschitz continuity, which significantly reduces the computational burden.
 We also emphasize that our confidence intervals are valid in finite samples for binary outcomes.
-This is in contrast to existing inference methods that are based on either a large-sample approximation or the restrictive assumption of Gaussian errors with a known variance.
+This contrasts with existing inference methods, which are based on either a large-sample approximation or a restrictive assumption of Gaussian errors with a known variance.

 The same inference approach does not apply to bounded outcomes because the simple characterization of the worst-case rejection probability relies on the fact that the outcome is binary.
-For bounded outcomes, we provide an alternative finite-sample inference procedure based on a uniform bound on the rejection probability obtained by the Hoeffding's inequality.
-The resulting confidence intervals have correct coverage in finite samples but can be conservative like usual Hoeffding's-inequality-based confidence intervals in other contexts.
+For bounded outcomes, we provide an alternative finite-sample inference procedure based on a uniform bound on the rejection probability obtained using Hoeffding's inequality.
+The resulting confidence intervals have correct coverage in finite samples but can be conservative, similar to Hoeffding's inequality-based confidence intervals in other contexts.